-- 11.1 That the Executive committee consider fully the comments from Policy scrutiny committee. - 11.2 If satisfied with the proposal approve the PSPO to be renewed for a further period of 3 years.
+- 11.1 That the Executive consider fully the comments from Policy Scrutiny Committee (Appendix C). - 11.2 If satisfied with the proposal that approval be given to the PSPO to be renewed for a further period of 3 years.

 Is this a key decision?

-Do the exempt information No

-categories apply?

-Does Rule 15 of the Scrutiny No

-Procedure Rules (call-in and
+No Do the exempt information categories apply?
+No Does Rule 15 of the Scrutiny Procedure Rules (call-in and urgency) apply?
+No How many appendices does the report contain?
+3 List of Background Papers: None

-urgency) apply?

-How many appendices does Three

-the report contain?

-List of Background Papers: None

-Lead Officer: Donna Brewer - Public Protection, ASB Technical donna.brewer@lincoln.gov.uk

-Officer
+Ben Jackson- PPASB + Licensing Service Manager Email address: Ben.jackson@lincoln.gov.uk